racyusdelanoo/bpf-tutorial/README.md

     curl http://www.google.com

-Because of program *portfilter.o*, packets are discarded as soon as they reach the interface `eth0`, preventing access to the web.
+Because of program *tcpfilter.o*, packets are discarded as soon as they reach the interface `eth0`, preventing access to the web, among any other service that operates over TCP

-**Extra**: Modify the program in `portfilter.c` so that it discards all ICMP packets (used by `ping` utility).
+**Extra**: Modify the program in `tcpfilter.c` so that it discards all ICMP packets (used by `ping` utility).
+Also check the program in `portfilter.c`, which drops packets based on the application layer protocol used.

-## Example 3: Maps and interaction with user space
+### Example 2: **User and kernel space interaction**

 File locations: `xdp1_kern.c` and `xdp1_user.c` in `samples/bpf/` in kernel source code (`~/net-next/samples/bpf/` in the VM).